Many period homeowners want to do something about their sash windows’ thermal efficiency but don’t like the idea of sash windows’ secondary glazing.

 Secondary glazing is a bit like putting a plaster on a cut that needs stitches, hoping that it will heal up just fine.

 More often than not, if secondary glazing is done without any repairs taking place to the window, all of the issues you had with your windows will still be present.
 They will simply be hidden behind the second line of glazing.
-So, if you had damp issues because your windows are not stopping heat from escaping your house, you’ll still have damp issues as well as black mould on some occasions, but they will only affect the wooden window frame instead of the walls in your home.
+So, if you have damp issues because your windows are not stopping heat from escaping your house, you’ll still have damp issues as well as black mould on some occasions, but they will only affect the wooden window frame instead of the walls in your home.

 Most companies that install secondary glazing say that this type of glazing can solve condensation issues on the room side of the window.
 However, that isn’t actually solving the condensation issue.
 That is simply blocking it from entering the room.